Jazim-Abbas/securo-portal-api/README.md

         stepId:
         answer:
         questionId:
     }
-    and so on depends on length of question which i've logged on console ]
+    and so on depends on length of question
+]
 ```